Jun Fujita: Personal life

 Fujita married Florence Carr, a white journalist from Illinois.
 Florence was born Flossie Carr in Ringwood, Illinois on 16 October 1893 and died on Chestnut Street in Chicago in October 1974.
 It has been asserted that due to anti-miscegenation laws, the two were unable to marry until 1940, some years after they initially met.
 A more likely explanation is that under terms of the Expatriation Act of 1907, Carr would have lost her citizenship by marrying Fujita, a non-citizen.
 This provision was repealed by the Nationality Act of 1940.

 The two lived together at 1930 West Chicago Avenue in Chicago, Illinois and had no children.
 Carr and Fujita also owned a cabin on Rainy Lake in Minnesota, which was called "Jap Island" by locals.
 Fujita's cabin is listed on the National Register of Historic Places.
+He later bought six acres of the Indiana Dunes where he and Carr hosted friends in a diamond-shaped house they called "the Kite," which was razed when the property was absorbed into the dunes lakeshore area that later became a national park.

 Fujita was granted honorary citizenship in the United States by an act of Congress.
 The United States Senate Bill was submitted by James Hamilton Lewis, who was the senator from Illinois at the time.
-Senator Hamilton submitted the Bill for Fujita's American citizenship due to Fujita's contributions to American society in the area of photojournalism.
+Senator Lewis submitted the Bill for Fujita's American citizenship due to Fujita's contributions to American society in the area of photojournalism.
 Fujita's citizenship came at a time when Asian-Americans were not allowed American citizenship by naturalization due to their race.
 After the attack on Pearl Harbor, Fujita volunteered to serve in active duty for the United States but was turned down due to his age, as he was 53 years old at the time.

 Fujita died on 12 July 1963, at the age of 74.
 Fujita was cremated and interred in an unknown plot in Chicago's Graceland Cemetery, most likely in the Japanese section.

 Legacy

 Fujita is considered to be a groundbreaking icon among Asian-Americans, Japanese-Americans, and photojournalists.
 Following his death, Fujita's widow Florence donated most of his work to the Chicago History Museum.

+From Thursday, January 12, 2017 - Friday, May 26, 2017, the Poetry Foundation hosted an exhibition of his photographs and ephemera, entitled Jun Fujita: Oblivion.

 In 2020, the Newberry Library in Chicago launched an exhibit examining Fujita's life and work.